chapel-lang/sphinxcontrib-chapeldomain/doc-test/functions.rst

 .. function:: sendMessageFullyTyped(sender: string, recipient: string, message_body: string, [priority: int=1]): int

-    Send a message to a recipient... see also :chpl:func:`sendMessage`
+    Send a message to a recipient... see also :chpl:proc:`sendMessage`

     :arg string sender: The person sending the message
     :arg string recipient: The recipient of the message